Sunrise (novel): Plot summary

-At the camp, Hollyleaf too learns that her mother is Leafpool by learning, Leafpool came back to the camp the day Hollyleaf and her littermates were born.
+At the camp, Hollyleaf too learns that her mother is Leafpool by learning that Leafpool came back to the camp the day Hollyleaf and her littermates were born.
 In response, Leafpool tells the truth: Hollyleaf killed Ashfur, and the tuft of fur found in Ashfur's paw belonged to Hollyleaf.

 Angered that StarClan is still keeping the father of the Three a secret, Yellowfang comes to Jayfeather in a dream and tells him, "The time for lies and secrets is over.
 The truth must come out.
 StarClan was wrong not to tell you who you were a long time ago," and leaves him a crow's feather, showing their father is Crowfeather of WindClan.

 At the Gathering, Hollyleaf reveals the secret about her and her brothers' parents.
 Crowfeather denies that he ever has any kits besides Breezepelt, and he states that Leafpool and their kits mean nothing to him.
 Breezepelt and Nightcloud are both outraged about never being informed.
-Bramblestar is heartbroken by his mate, Squirrelflight's deception, and breaks up with her, much to her distraught.
+Bramblestar is heartbroken by his mate Squirrelflight's deception, and breaks up with her, much to her distraught.
 Although Hollyleaf is glad she finally revealed the secret, Jayfeather and Lionblaze are both confused and angry.
 Seeing how everyone feels she did something wrong, Hollyleaf runs off.
 Jayfeather and Lionblaze chase her to the tunnels between ThunderClan and WindClan's territories.
 She runs into one of the tunnels, but before anyone can follow, it collapses on top of her and she is presumed dead.

 Jayfeather realizes that only he and Lionblaze are part of the prophecy's Three.
 However, as he watches Whitewing's kits walking in the clearing, he realizes that one of the kits will be the third, being the granddaughter of Cloudtail, who is the nephew of Firestar.